-The sonar information from your Fishfinder is displayed on the screen in a variety of easy-to-read views.
-There are many views available on your Fishfinder
+The sonar information from your Fishing System is displayed on the screen in a variety of easy-to-read views.

-- Default View: When you first power up the 576 control head, Side Beam View will be the default view. - Cycle: When you press the VIEW key repeatedly, the display cycles through the available views on your screen.
-When you press the EXIT key, the display cycles through the available views in reverse order. - Customize: You can display or hide any view to suit your fishing preferences.
+- Default View: When you first power up the control head, 2D Sonar View will be the default view. - Cycle: When you press the VIEW key repeatedly, the display cycles through the available views on your screen.
+When you press the EXIT key repeatedly, the display cycles through the available views in reverse order. - Customize: You can display or hide any view to suit your fishing preferences.
 See the following pages for more information about each View.